flrdv/frameworkforge/README.md

 ## Pros
 The stand (we) aims to provide the highly flexible, extensible and configurable platform.
 Maybe, once I'll even introduce a web-gui and similar to hardware benchmarks feature, where everyone can run the benchmarks on own machine and submit results to be visible publicly.
-Who knows, who knows
+Who knows, who knows.